Christian-Me/node-red-contrib-homie-convention/readme.md

 ### 0.0.2

 * compatibility to Node-RED 1.0.x - not in detail but it works for now
-* "multiselect" dropdown lists seams not to work oi Node-RED V1.x.x > use standard dropdown now until a working version of searchable dropdown boxes is found
+* "multi select" dropdown lists seams not to work oi Node-RED V1.x.x > use standard dropdown now until a working version of searchable dropdown boxes is found
 * duplicates in some dropdown lists > **fixed**
 * moved console logs when new messages arrive to trace to keep the log "info" log clean.
 * some typos fixed.